-It reminds me of the roadside cafés in the States with its throwback metal advertisement plaques.
+It reminds me of the roadside cafés in the States with their throwback metal advertisement plaques.

-Lads, let me know what you see when you take a leak (there was a gimmick!)
+Lads, let me know what you see when you take a leak, there is a gimmick!

 This bar was recommended to us by our Black Cab Tour driver, make time for this tour.